kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Maintaining them together creates a coherent release.

-## The Skill Could Even Reference Release-Specific Migration Notes
+## The Skill Could Even Reference Release-Specific Migration Notes { #skill-even-reference-release }

 For a new release, the Skill can contain high-priority warnings: